Skip to main content

 Thy-le-Château Castle, locally known as Château de Thy-le-Château, lies in the village of the same name, in the province of Namur in the Wallonia region in Belgium.

 Thy-le-Château Castle was first mentioned at the end of the 12th century.
-Then it was owned by Henry IV, 'the Blind', Count of Namur.
-However, legend has it that the castle was built by Jean, a local lord, who had partaken in the taking of the city of Tyre during the Crusades in 1124 and who built Thy-le-Château Castle according to the plan of Tyre after his return.
+It was owned by Henry IV, 'the Blind', Count of Namur.
+However, legend says that the castle was built by Jean, a local lord who had taken part in the capture of Tyre during the Crusades in 1124 and who, upon returning, designed Thy-le-Château Castle based on the plan of Tyre.

-In 1188 Thy-le-Château Castle was sieged by the armed troops of Baldwin V, Count of Hainaut, and taken by force.
-In 1190, Baldwin presented the castle to his brother William, called 'Saint-Sauve'.
+In 1188, Thy-le-Château Castle was besieged by armed troops of Baldwin V, Count of Hainaut, and was taken by force.
+In 1190, Baldwin presented the castle to his brother William, known as 'Saint-Sauve'.

-In later centuries the castle passed through the hands of several families; de Neuville, de Werchin, de Barbençon-Jeumont, de Melun, de Ligne and de Croÿ.
+Over the centuries, the castle changed hands among several families, including de Neuville, de Werchin, de Barbençon-Jeumont, de Melun, de Ligne, and de Croÿ.

-In 1790 Thy-le-Château Castle stood empty and was burned by revolutionaries and fell to ruin.
-In 1830 the ruins were bought by the Hanseval family and used as barns.
-From then on various buildings were built against and within the ruins.
-In 1870 the main building was used as a brewery.
+By 1790, Thy-le-Château Castle was empty, burned by revolutionaries, and in ruins.
+In 1830, the ruins were purchased by the Hanseval family and used as barns.
+Over time, various buildings were constructed against and within the ruins.
+In 1870, the main structure served as a brewery.

-In 1910 the castle was bought by Louis Piret, a local ironmaster.
-In 1920 he started to restore the castle back to its medieval appearance.
-The newer buildings were torn down and archaeological excavations were carried out, the findings being used as a guideline to give the castle its medieval appearance.
-The restoration was completed in 1939.
+In 1910, the castle was bought by Louis Piret, a local ironmaster, who began restoring it to its medieval appearance in 1920.
+The newer buildings were torn down, and archaeological excavations were carried out, with the findings guiding the restoration to its medieval look, which was completed in 1939.

-On May 14, 1940, however, the German air force bombed a French military convoy that had halted near the castle.
-The castle was destroyed in the process.
-So, after World War II ended, Louis Piret again started to rebuilt Thy-le-Château Castle.
-It is the result of that restoration that we see today.
+On May 14, 1940, however, the German air force bombed a French military convoy near the castle, destroying it.
+After World War II, Louis Piret resumed rebuilding Thy-le-Château Castle, and the restored castle visible today is the result of that effort.

 Gallery